gilmandelbaum/analysis-pipeline-for-optogenetics_ex/README.md

 The papermill.execute function calls upon a specific kernel called optogenetics_env.

-Here are some simple commands you can run in the terminal to get going using a local github directory.
+Here are some simple commands you can run in the terminal to get going.

 ```sh
 cd github